arpansahu/borcelle_crm/README.md

 CELERY_BROKER_URL=config("REDISCLOUD_URL")
 ```

-## Deployment on AWS EC2/ Home Server Ubuntu 22.0 LTS
+## Deployment on AWS EC2/ Home Server Ubuntu 22.0 LTS/ Hostinger VPS Server
 Previously This project was hosted on Heroku, but so I started hosting this and all other projects in a
 Single EC2 Machine, which costed me a lot, so now I have shifted all the projects into my own Home Server with
-Ubuntu 22.0 LTS Server, except for portfolio project at https://www.arpansahu.me along with Nginx
+Ubuntu 22.0 LTS Server.
+The problem with home server was it also required constant electricity and a ubuntu machine
+along with excellent internet connection which was not possible for a long time since i do not live in a good location.
+So i again shifted to Hostinger VPS Server which was affordable and also good for hosting my all the projects in it.

-Now there is EC2 server running with a nginx server and arpansahu.me portfolio
+There is a nginx server and arpansahu.me portfolio
-Nginx forward https://borcelle-crm.arpansahu.me/ to Home Server
+Nginx forward https://borcelle-crm.arpansahu.me/ to Server

 Multiple Projects are running inside dockers so all projects are dockerized.
 You can refer to all projects on https://www.arpansahu.me/projects